keiloktql/supabase-todo-app/README.md

 - [x] Mark tasks as complete
 - [x] Delete tasks
 - [x] Beautiful UI
-- [ ] Progress bar at the top when navigating between pages
+- [x] Progress bar at the top when navigating between pages using NProgress
 - [ ] User management with Clerk

 ## Technologies Used